gurdeepkumar/gurdeepkumar/README.md

 ## Hi,

-I'm a software developer currently transitioning from the coffee industry into the tech world.
+I'm a software developer currently transitioning from coffee industry to tech world.
 I'm actively building projects and working toward my first developer role.
-My journey began with C and C++ in school, followed by a three-year diploma in Computer Science.
-In 2020, I earned my CCNA certification.
+My journey began with C and C++ in school (2008), followed by a three-year diploma in Computer Science (2010-2013).
+In 2020, I earned CCNA certification.
 In January 2025, I decided to return to tech, completed Harvard's CS50 Python course on edX, and have been building projects ever since.

 ---